Art at APL

 The exhibit is in conjunction with the Screenprint Biennial and Graphic Liberation exhibitions opening at Opalka Gallery on September 6.
 The Lasting Impression reception and exhibit are partially funded by the Friends and Foundation of Albany Public Library.

-Pieced Together on view October 1, 2021 through April 17, 2022
+October 1, 2021 through April 17, 2022

-The exhibit showcases artists who transform cut paper and other discarded materials into new compositions.
+The exhibit showcased artists who transform cut paper and other discarded materials into new compositions.
 Whether through model making or collage, these artists find inspiration in scrap paper, fabric remnants, old maps, photos, or magazines.
 For some, the allure of a commonplace material like cardboard is the freedom inherent in it—it isn’t precious or perceived as valuable so anything goes.
 For others, it’s the history of the material—all the other stories it has told and can yet tell.
 Often it’s simply the economy of re-using scraps.
 Ultimately, the satisfaction comes from piecing it all together into something new.

 Artists: Fern Apfel, Paula Drysdale Frazell, Danny Goodwin, Chloe Harrison, Niki Haynes, Beth Humphrey, Henry Klimowicz, Juan Hinojosa, Melinda McDaniel, Michael Oatman, and Kenneth Ragsdale.